History

 I wrote a tutorial on how to create forest plots in R. It is posted on the RPubs site here.
 I also posted the R Markdown code on my GitHub page here.
 The investment to learn how to construct forest plots in R was worth it.
 I normally do this in Stata or Excel, but I wanted to have some R code to generate forest plots for future studies and publications.
 In the end, this was a great experience.

-Decision Tree Models in R
+Decision tree models in R

 I created a tutorial on developing decision tree models using R. I posted the tutorial on the RPubs site.
 The decision tree is based on a hypothetical scenario where a treatment decision for acute respiratory infection (ARI) is between two antibiotics (Treatment A and Treatment B).
 The outcomes for being cured and not cured are 20 Life Years and 10 Life Years, respectively.
 When the expected costs and benefits are calculated, the tutorial provides instructions on how to generate the incremental cost-effectiveness analysis (ICER) using R. Additionally, readers will learn how to use R to generate a one-way sensitivity analysis and construct a tornado diagram.